pressly/react-transact/README.md

 For a quick in-browser example, check out the [Counter app](http://embed.plnkr.co/OLH7WaNguDDake7yB6aQ/).

+**Note:** This is an early release of this library, so expect API to change in the future.
+I will try to keep public API as stable as possible, and strive to make additive changes as much as possible.

-## Goals
+## Goal

-The goal of this project is to make data fetching as simple, effortless, and robust as possible.
-There should only be one way to fetch and populate async data in the application, and it must guarantee rejection or resolution, as well as total ordering.
-Mechanisms for failure recovery should be simple dead simple -- this is currently a work-in-progress, and exists only in a low-level way (`Task#orElse`).
+The main goal of this project is to make data fetching as simple, effortless, and robust as possible.
+There should only be one obvious way to fetch and populate data in an application.
+Fetching data must be guaranteed to succeed or fail, as well maintain ordering (e.g. total ordering of fetch requests).
+Mechanisms for failure recovery should be dead simple -- this is currently a work-in-progress, and only exposed as a low-level API (`Task#orElse`).

-React Transact aims to make data fetching declarative and safe.
+React Transact aims to make data fetching declarative and robust.
 This is achieved via the `@transact` decorator and the `Task<A,B>` type.
-All data fetching should go through `transact`, which will ensure correct ordering, and predictable resolution.
+All data fetching should go through `transact.run` function, which will ensure correct ordering, and predictable resolution. (`transact` is provided as a prop to `@transact`ed components)

 The `Task<A,B>` structure represents a disjunction for actions that depend on time.
 It can either contain a failure action of type `A`, or a successful action of type `B`.
-Projections on `Task<A,B>` is biased towards the right, successful (`B`).
+Projections on `Task<A,B>` is biased towards the right, successful value (of type `B`).

 ```js
 import {Task} from 'react-transact'